Zanark/blog/_posts/2019-07-01-My-Interview-Experience.md

 After 2 days of preparation, THE DAY came.

 In my defence, I was **REALLY** nervous.
-So if you saw me chowing down on chocalates and acting all goofy, you know the reason now.
+So if you saw me chowing down on chocalates and acting all goofy, I was basically trying to calm myself down with dopamine.
 <br>

 ## ROUND 1 - The Technical Interview